gobuddy/EOS-Party-Testnet/README.md

 ## Register an account

-You can submit an issue with the EOS public key and producer-name
+Our website is under development, as a temporary plan, you can submit an issue with the EOS public key and producer-name.

 ## Register as BP